Anopheles: Larvae

 The mosquito larva has a well-developed head with mouth brushes used for feeding, a large thorax and a nine-segment abdomen.
 It has no legs.
 In contrast to other mosquitoes, the Anopheles larva lacks a respiratory siphon, so it positions itself so that its body is parallel to the surface of the water.
-In contrast, the feeding larva of a nonanopheline mosquito species attaches itself to the water surface with its posterior siphon, with its body pointing downwards.

-Larvae breathe through spiracles located on the eighth abdominal segment, so must come to the surface frequently.
-The larvae spend most of their time feeding on algae, bacteria, and other microorganisms in the surface microlayer.
+In contrast, the feeding larva of culicine mosquitoes attach themselves to the water surface with the posterior siphon, the body pointing downwards.
+Larvae breathe through spiracles located on the eighth abdominal segment and so must come to the surface frequently.
+The larvae spend most of their time feeding on algae, bacteria, and other microorganisms in the thin surface layer.
 They dive below the surface only when disturbed.
 Larvae swim either by jerky movements of the entire body or through propulsion with the mouth brushes.

 Larvae develop through four stages, or instars, after which they metamorphose into pupae.
 At the end of each instar, the larvae molt, shedding their exoskeletons, or skin, to allow for further growth.
-First-stage larvae are about 1 mm in length; fourth-stage larvae are normally 5–8 mm in length.

-The process from egg-laying to emergence of the adult is temperature dependent, with a minimum time of seven days.

 The larvae occur in a wide range of habitats, but most species prefer clean, unpolluted water.
-Larvae of Anopheles mosquitoes have been found in freshwater or saltwater marshes, mangrove swamps, rice fields, grassy ditches, the edges of streams and rivers, and small, temporary rain pools.
+Larvae of Anopheles have been found in freshwater or saltwater marshes, mangrove swamps, rice fields, grassy ditches, the edges of streams and rivers, and small, temporary rain pools.
 Many species prefer habitats with vegetation.
 Others prefer habitats with none.
 Some breed in open, sun-lit pools, while others are found only in shaded breeding sites in forests.
 A few species breed in tree holes or the leaf axils of some plants.

 Pupae

-The pupa (also known as the tumbler) is comma-shaped when viewed from the side.
-The head and thorax are merged into a cephalothorax with the abdomen curving around underneath.
-As with the larvae, pupae must come to the surface frequently to breathe, which they do through a pair of respiratory trumpets on their cephalothoraces.
+The pupa (also known as a tumbler) is comma-shaped when viewed from the side.
+The head and thorax are merged into a cephalothorax, with the abdomen curving around underneath it.
+As with the larvae, the pupa must come to the surface frequently to breathe, which it does through a pair of respiratory trumpets on its cephalothorax.
 After a few days as a pupa, the dorsal surface of the cephalothorax splits and the adult mosquito emerges.
-The pupal stage lasts around 2–3 days in temperate areas.